Sampling from the stochastic block model of networks

 Numeric vector giving the number of vertices in each group.
 The sum of the vector must match the number of vertices.

-Logical scalar, whether to generate a directed graph.
+Logical scalar, whether to create a directed graph.

 Logical scalar, whether self-loops are allowed in the graph.